OSU-BMBL/ssread/static/docs/faq.md

 ## Which browsers are supported?

-The browsers that ssREAD supported are Google Chrome, Safari, and Firefox.
-The ssREAD is not supported by the Internet Explorer browser.
+The browsers that scREAD supported are Google Chrome, Safari, and Firefox.
+The scREAD is not supported by the Internet Explorer browser.

-## Which species are covered in ssREAD?
+## Which species are covered in scREAD?

 Human and Mouse.

 ## How many data files are covered?

-The ssREAD contains 34 existing human and mouse AD scRNA-Seq & snRNA-Seq datasets, and 12 spatial transcriptomic studies  from the public domain.
+The scREAD contains 34 existing human and mouse AD scRNA-Seq & snRNA-Seq datasets, and 12 spatial transcriptomic studies  from the public domain.
 These files are redefined according to species, gender, brain region, disease or control, and age.
 ## How can we define different mouse age stages?

 The choice of rodent age should be given more consideration, as it improves the quality and relevance of the data obtained, and reduces variability.
 As for the age of mice used, it depends on the development or senescence of the system being studied.
 For example, [Flurkey et al.](https://www.elsevier.com/books/the-mouse-in-biomedical-research/fox/978-0-12-369457-7) defined a mature adult C57BL6/J mouse as 3–6 months (equivalent in this analysis to 20–30 human years), a middle-aged mouse as 10–14 months (equivalent to 38–47 human years) and an old mouse as 18–24 months (equivalent to 56–69 human years).
 We, therefore, define the different mouse age stages in our database as shown in the following table: